Running the Land Surface Model (wsim_lsm)ΒΆ

 [--loop n]

-is a netCDF file representing the input state of the model.
-It must provide four variables:Dr
+--stateis a netCDF file representing the input state of the model.
+It must provide four variables:Dramount of detained runoff in millimetersDsamount of detained snowmelt in millimetersSnowpacksnowpack water equivalent in millimetersWssoil moisture in millimeterssnowmelt_monththe number of consecutive months of melting conditions

 In addition, the state file must define a global attribute

-arguments may be provided, and each argument may refer to a single file or a glob of multiple files.
+yearmonthat specifies a year and monthYYYYMMformat.
+The state file will be considered to represent conditions at the start of this month.--forcingspecifies one or more netCDF files of forcing data to be used, with each file providing data for a single model iteration.
+Multiple--forcingarguments may be provided, and each argument may refer to a single file or a glob of multiple files.
 Forcing data will be applied in a character-sort order based on the file names of the inputs, not the order in which they are specified.
-Each forcing file must contain the following variables:T
+Each forcing file must contain the following variables:Tthe average monthly temperature in degrees CelsiusPrthe total monthly precipitation (rainfall and snowfall) in millimeterspWetDaysthe fraction of days during which precipitation falls

-a file providing a surface flow direction matrix (as described in Flow Direction Specification)
+--wca file providing the soil moisture holding capacity in millimeters--elevationa file providing land surface elevation in meters--flowdira file providing a surface flow direction matrix (as described in Flow Direction Specification)

 The following arguments define model outputs: